josefsbreakfast/Polaris-Protocol/Polaris_Nest/🏮_Admin_Kit/🏮_where_to_go.md

 ---

 ## 🏮 Footer
-*🏮 Where To Go — v3 (Digital Disruption Integration, Full Map)* is an administrative routing map for the Polaris Protocol.
+*🏮 Where To Go* is an administrative routing map for the Polaris Protocol.
-It preserves the granularity of v2 while adding the **🦆 praxis branch** and keeping index hygiene explicit.

-> 📡 Cross‑references:
->
-> - [🏮 Admin Kit](./README.md) — house style, SOPs, governance tools

 *Survivor authorship is sovereign.
 Containment is never neutral.*
-_Last updated: 2025-10-28_
+_Last updated: 2025-11-09_